Margna

 According to the Right Ginza, the margna (staff) of Living Water (Mia Hayya) is one of the weapons of Manda d-Hayyi.

+Etymology

+The Mandaic word margna is of Iranian origin.

-In the Qolasta
+In the Qulasta

 During priestly rituals, a klila (myrtle wreath) is placed on the margna.
-In the Qolasta, Prayer 79 is a prayer for the klila placed on the margna.
+In the Qulasta, Prayer 79 is a prayer for the klila placed on the margna.

-Prayer 14 in the Qolasta is dedicated to the margna.
+Prayer 14 in the Qulasta is dedicated to the margna.
 The prayer describes the margna as being covered in radiance (ziwa) and light (nhura).